 Due to the CV19 epidemic we will not be able to train any more new beekeepers until 2023.
 We already have a waiting list and so anticipate that new applications will commence November 2022.
 We cannot accept registration before this time, sorry for any disappointment!

-If you wish to go on to train to become a beekeeper then you will need to complete both the Bees and Beekeeping and Meet the Bees sessions first.
-Only at this point, when you know that keeping bees really is the hobby for you, will you begin our thorough and practical based Beekeeper Training Programme.
+If you decide to continue your beekeeper training, you need to complete both the Bees and Beekeeping and Meet the Bees sessions first.
+Only at this point, when you are sure that keeping bees is the hobby for you, will you begin our thorough and practical based Beekeeper Training Programme.

 Our training stages

 Half day ‘Introduction to Bees & Beekeeping’ course

 Email our Education Officer to register your interest in our next course, please note that we will not be accepting new registrations before November 2022.